baileymyers/HW1-Code-Refactor/README.md

 All changes to the original code are documented in notes in the index.thml and style.css files.

+I generated a Lighthouse report, which is found within Assets/Lighthouse.

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.